 Day care centers must meet the requirements of the NFPA Life Safety Code when more than twelve (12) children receive care, maintenance and supervision by people other than relatives or legal guardians for less than twenty-four (24) hours a day.

-The staff to children ratio for a center is set by and enforced by the Department of Social Services which differ from the staffing requirements in the Life Safety Code.
+The staff to children ratio for a center is set by and enforced by the Louisiana Department of Education which differ from the staffing requirements in the Life Safety Code.

 |Staff to Child Ratio

 Day care centers are to be accessible with sloped 1:12 ramps with signage for on site parking, curb ramps, and toliet rooms in accordance with ADA-ABA.

 The minimum types of construction allowed for day care centers are listed in the following table:

 |Table 184.108.40.206 Location/Construction Type Limitations